sergeyzoloto/java-sandbox/README.md

 ### Constructors

 In Java, constructors are special methods used to initialize new objects.
 They have the same name as the class and do not return a value, not even `void`.
 Constructors are called when an instance of a class is created, and they can take parameters to set initial values for the object's attributes.
 Java allows for the definition of multiple constructors in a class, each with different parameters, known as constructor overloading.
 This feature enables objects to be initialized in different ways, providing flexibility in how objects are created and set up.

+### Local and global variables

+In Java, variables are categorized based on their scope as either local or global (more commonly referred to as instance variables or class variables). **Local variables** are defined within a method and can only be accessed within that method.
+They are created when the method is called and destroyed when the method exits. **Global variables**, on the other hand, are divided into **instance variables** and **class variables**. **Instance variables** are associated with an instance of a class; each object has its own copy of the instance variable. **Class variables** are marked with the `static` keyword and are shared among all instances of the class.
+Understanding the scope and lifetime of these variables is essential for managing data within your Java applications effectively.

+### Overloaded constructors

+In Java, overloaded constructors are multiple constructors within the same class, each having a different parameter list.
+This allows for creating objects in various states, depending on the information available at the time of instantiation.
+Overloading constructors enhance a class's flexibility and readability by providing multiple ways to initialize an object's state.
+It's a key aspect of Java's object-oriented capabilities, enabling developers to write more maintainable and scalable code by offering various initialization paths that suit different use cases.

+### toString methods overriding

+In Java, the `toString` method is a public method inherited from the `Object` class.
+It is intended to return a string representation of the object.
+Overriding this method in your class allows you to provide a more informative and readable string representation that is specific to the objects of your class.
+This is particularly useful for debugging purposes, as it enables you to quickly see the values of an object's fields without needing to write additional code to print each one.
+By customizing the `toString` method, developers can improve the usability and clarity of their classes when objects are printed or logged.